 Kitchen Frau Notes: You can find sweet rice flour (different than white rice flour) at health food stores, Asian import stores, and sometimes in the gluten-free section of supermarkets.
 It is often labelled ‘mochiko’ sweet rice flour or glutinous rice flour in Asian markets.
 Even though it is ground from glutinous, or sticky, rice, it has no gluten in it.

 I’ve included amounts for making larger batches of the flours below.
-Once making up larger batches, it’s more important to weigh the ingredients, as the margin of error becomes magnified.
+When making up larger batches, it’s more important to weigh the ingredients, as the margin of error becomes magnified.
 Having a digital scale is very useful.
 I like to make a batch that’s 5 times the original so I’m not always mixing up small batches.
-I whisk it up in my HUGE bowl, but you could use a clean pail, stock pot, or plastic tub.
+I whisk it up in my HUGE bowl, but you could use a clean pail, stock pot, roasting tin, or plastic tub.

 adapted from the art of gluten-free BAKING